viktorzhumakhmetov/Kaggle-Data-Analytics/README.md

 # Kaggle-Data-Analytics
-Data analysis using Jupyter Notebook and Kaggle datasets
+Data analytics and machine learning using Jupyter Notebook and Kaggle datasets